 - 65% doesn’t feel their workplace offers benefits or programs will support them

 HR professionals are trying to keep up with all the changes while keeping their business plans and strategies aligned, but it’s not easy.
-Leaders continue to be in crisis response mode, dealing with employee engagement as they either return to the workplace or adopt new work-from-home policies.
+Leaders continue to be in crisis response mode, dealing with employee engagement as they work to monitor the impacts of work-from-home policies.

-The top challenges faced by top HR experts as they deal with the COVID-19 pandemic include:
+The top challenges faced by top HR experts as they deal with as a result of the COVID-19 pandemic include:

 - Pace of Workforce Changes